Rational coordination with no communication or conventions: Introduction

-There are many natural real-life situations where such coordination scenarios occur.
-For example, (A) two cars driving towards each other on a narrow street such that they can avoid a collision by swerving either to the right or to the left.
-Or, (B) a group of $n$ people who get separated in a city and they must each decide on a place where to get together (`regroup'), supposing they do not have any way of contacting each other.
+\item[(B)] a group of $n$ people who get separated in a city and must individually decide on a place where to get together (`regroup'), supposing the group members do not have any way of contacting each other. \end{itemize}

+The notion of \emph{convention} is an important concept that emerges in the context of coordination.
+Following Lewis' seminal book \cite{Lewis69}, much of the literature on the topic focuses on \emph{social conventions} which are not explicit agreements established via communication, but rather regularities emerging in social behaviour that every individual believes everyone to follow.
+If indeed followed by everyone, such conventions help resolve social coordination problems.
+For example, most words used in natural languages are examples of naturally emerged social conventions, whereas using the metric system instead of some other set of measures is likely to be mainly based on an explicit agreement.

-Even if no preplay communication is possible, players may still share some \emph{conventions} (\cite{gilbert1990rationality}, \cite{Lewis69}, \cite{Sugden89}) which they believe everyone to follow.
-In (A), a collision could be avoided by using the convention (or rule) that cars should always swerve to the right (or, to the left).
-In (B), everyone could go to a famous meeting spot in the city, e.g., the main railway station.
-Conventions need not be explicit agreements, but they can also naturally emerge as so-called \emph{focal points}, for example.
-The theory of focal points, originating from Schelling \cite{Schelling60}, has been further developed in the context of coordination games, e.g. in \cite{mehta1994focal}, \cite{sugden1995theory}.
+Both types of conventions may be suitable in different situations.
+For instance, in the scenario (A) above, a collision could be avoided by using the explicitly agreed convention (traffic rule) that cars should always swerve to the right, whereas in (B), everyone could go to a famous meeting spot in the city established by a social convention, e.g., the main entrance of the main railway station.
+The main entrance of the main railway station is an example of a possible \emph{focal point} (Schelling \cite{Schelling60}) that sticks out and therefore may be likely to emerge as, for example, an obvious meeting point.

-In this paper we assume that the players share no conventions, either.
-Thus, in our setting players play independently of each other.
-They can be assumed to come from completely different cultures, or even from different galaxies, for that matter.
-However, we assume that \emph{it is common belief} among the players that: \\ (1) \emph{every player knows the structure of the game}; \\ (2) \emph{all players have the same goal}, viz. selecting together a winning profile;
+In most of this paper we assume that players share \emph{no conventions} at all, and we also assume \emph{no preplay communication}.
+Thus, in our basic setting, the players play completely independently of each other and could be assumed to come from entirely different kinds of cultures, or even from different galaxies for that matter.
+The principal question in this paper is the following:

+\begin{quote} \emph{What kinds of reasoning can be accepted as purely rational, based on no communication and no conventions?
+And which pure win-lose coordination games can be solved by such reasoning?} \end{quote}

+Thus we identify ``\emph{purely rational principles}'' that \emph{every} ideally rational player ought to follow in \emph{every} \WLC game.
+We also study the hierarchy of games solvable by such principles.
+For instance, it is intuitively clear that coordination by pure rationality is not possible in the example situations (A) and (B) above.
+However, we will see that there are many natural coordination scenarios in which it seems clear that rational players can coordinate successfully by following purely rational reasoning principles, without preplay communication or conventions.